 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-As a Christian, have you ever wondered deeply about the origins of communion?
-Most of us know that Jesus broke the bread and drank from the cup and told His disciples to do so in remembrance of Him.
+As a Christian, have you ever wondered about the origins of communion?
+Most of us know that Jesus broke the bread and drank from the cup, gave them to His disciples and told them to do the same in remembrance of Him.
 But did you also know this was actually a Passover Seder?
 Learn more about Jesus, not only as the Messiah but Jesus the Passover Lamb!
-We will go over what Passover is and what celebrating Passover as a Christian means.
+We will go over what Passover is and what celebrating communion really represents as we explore this element of Passover for Christian families.

 Jesus the Passover Lamb

-In the audio message that follows I will attempt to explain what Passover is and what Passover means for the Christian family!
+In the audio message that follows I will attempt to explain what Passover is and what Passover means for the Christian family by looking at the elements and how they became the origin of the Christian communion!

-Passover is a beautiful picture of the Messiah, Jesus the Passover Lamb!
+Passover is a beautiful picture of the Messiah, Yeshua!
 He is called “the Lamb of God who takes away the sin of the word” by John the Baptist in John 1:29

 Jesus the Passover Lamb – Was the Last Supper a Passover Seder?